Every day, our talented faculty and staff arrive ready to engage with students who inspire them. Students are at the center of everything we do.

 Mary Beth Conley

 Mary Beth joined The Ethel Walker School in the fall of 2007.
 During this time she has taught Psychology, AP Psychology, and Advanced Psychology and has also partnered with the school counselor to teach the Wellness section of the 9th Grade Seminar.
-Since the fall of 2011, Mary Beth has served as the academic support coordinator which has enabled her to combine her background in counseling psychology with her understanding of brain-based learning strategies.
+Since the fall of 2011, Mary Beth has served as the Director of Academic Support which has enabled her to combine her background in counseling psychology with her understanding of brain-based learning strategies.

 Liss Couch-Edwards '07